ArduFox/TiTraPy/README.md

 # ToDo

+* Publish to
+* :ok: Stubble of a tool to edit tasks and projects -> TasksProjects.py
-* Make class Calender containing all Tasks, Projects and Actions
+* :ok: Make class Calender containing all Tasks, Projects and Actions
 * New Name for class ShowTView >> TiTraPyGUI & :ok: rename pyui file
 * rework test.py - test everything and translate / give useful feedback about tests
 * :ok: Add Tool to download the 3 main files (Titra.py, TiTraPy.py, TiTraPy.pui, DataSources.py, TiTra.py,README.md) from this git